bcrocke3/mujoco_sawyer_ros/README.md

 ## Test if you setup correctly
 1. Source ROS. `source /opt/ros/noetic/setup.bash`
 2. Build & source the ROS workspace.
     - `catkin_make`
     - `source ros_ws/devel/setup.bash`
 3. Launch the simulator. `roslaunch mujoco_sawyer simulator.launch`
     - This should open a GUI window with the sawyer robot in a mujoco environment.
 4. Open a new terminal.
 Source ROS and the workspace.
 Activate your python environment.
     - `source /opt/ros/noetic/setup.bash`
     - `source ros_ws/devel/setup.bash`
     - `source venv/bin/activate`
 5. Run a test command.
     - Set the joint positions (params are joint positions in radians): `rosrun mujoco_sawyer test_sim_client.py --joints -1.58 0.0 0.0 -1.58 0.0 0.0 0.0`
     - Set the end effector pose (params are x, y, z  in meters and x, y, z, w quaternion): `rosrun mujoco_sawyer test_sim_client.py --pose 1.0 0.8 0.8 0.0 0.0 0.0 1.0`

 ## Notes
 - The test section describes how to manually publish to the sim server to move the robot.
 You'll probably want to do this programmatically.
 Look at the `test_sim_client.py` file as an example.
+This is slightly different than moving the real sawyer robot.
+Real Sawyer publishes to a topic, this sim makes a service call.
 - The simulator uses a PID controller to determine joint torques to move to the desired joint positions.
 The PID gains are set in the `ros_ws/src/mujoco_sawyer/src/mujoco_viz/mujoco_visualizer.py` file.
 Gains are not very well tuned.
 There might be a better option than a PID for this.